Seeing the Investigative Judgment in Daniel 7

 The Little Horn

-Many Christians read Book of Daniel chapter 7 and conclude that the “Son of man” coming before the “Ancient of Days” is simply a picture of Christ’s ascension after His resurrection.
+Many Christians read Daniel chapter 7 and conclude that the “Son of man” coming before the “Ancient of Days” is simply a picture of Christ’s ascension after His resurrection.
 But does the chapter itself actually support that interpretation?

 A closer study of the structure and flow of Daniel 7 suggests something deeper is taking place — a heavenly judgment scene where Christ is brought to His Father.
 As Adventists, we call this the Investigative Judgment.